GIVE me a penny, and I will tell you a story "worth gold".

 The second is an attempt to recreate his period as Procounsel of Bithynia (today northern Turkey) and his relationship with the Emperor Trajan.

 Part One is based on Pliny's domestic letters.
 It is presented in a number of different forms.
 Sometimes, they reflect the original letter, and often-times they are based on a letter but reflect my own experiences.
 These are not 'translations' or simple attempts to rewrite his letters in modern language (although this is sometimes the outcome).
 Instead, in each letter i have attempted to engage with the subject raised by Pliny, explore it from a modern perspective (or, at least, my own) and, where appropriate, to attempt the same letter writing techniques employed by Pliny.
 As an added challenge, I have tried to make each letter a work of non-fiction - while the names remain those of Pliny's world, the adventures and thoughts are my own, and are real.

-There is no particular order for these.
+There is no particular order for these, apart from those concerning his wife Calpurnia.
 They are roughly arranged by subject/addressee and are split the flow into chapters exploring a theme.
 Publishing by subject/addressee rather than the semi-random order in his original volumes gives an interesting coherency to the collection (something Pliny may have intended, if associated indexes date to his time).